libmcmule user guide

 The actual value of the

-particle, usually the tau mass Exposed asmcmule_Mtau
+tparticle, usually the tau mass Exposed asmcmule_Mtauin C.

 - scms [real(kind=prec),protected]